 Why does it matter?

 When the air leaks that exist around the building envelope are sealed, conditioned air remains inside your home.
-This means your HVAC system is working less resulting in an energy cost savings.
+This means your HVAC system is working less resulting in energy cost savings.

 Spray foam insulation insulates and seals air leaks in one application creating a thermal barrier and sealing penetration points.